 Isham Crowley and his family settled on Bear Creek in what is now Northeast Tarrant County.
 In 1853, Isham and Elizabeth became charter members of Bear Creek Missionary Baptist Church.

-George Crowley transcribed the first book of the church minutes (1853-1875).
+George T. Crowley, Jr. transcribed the first book of the church minutes (1853-1875).
 Every effort was made to record the minutes exactly as they were written.
 He also compiled a database which includes over 400 names of members and other persons who had a connection to the church.
 Copies of George's manuscript were given to the Southwestern Baptist Theological Seminary, the Fort Worth Public Library Genealogy Department and the Heritage Room of Tarrant County College Northeast.
-We hope that this project will benefit others who are interested in the history of Tarrant County and in the pioneers who first settled here.
+It is hoped that this project will benefit others who are interested in the history of Tarrant County and in the pioneers who first settled here.

 An excerpt from the Bear Creek Missionary Baptist Church minutes: